wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines/virtual-machines-freebsd-intro-on-azure.md

 <properties
-   pageTitle="Introdução ao FreeBSD no Azure | Microsoft Azure" description="Saiba como usar máquinas virtuais FreeBSD no Azure" services="virtual-machines-linux" documentationCenter="" authors="KylieLiang"
+   pageTitle="Introduction to FreeBSD on Azure | Microsoft Azure" description="Learn about using FreeBSD virtual machines on Azure" services="virtual-machines-linux" documentationCenter="" authors="KylieLiang"